 In the modern age of video games, it has become normal for larger studios to map real, physical objects to allow their 3D modellers to have the most accurate base model to work with.

-Much like 3D modellers, game animators often spend a lot of time studying or motion capturing real-world models of what they'll be animating, all to ensure that a human smile seems natural, and a gun reload looks and feels like the real thing.
+Much like 3D modelers, game animators often spend a lot of time studying or motion capturing real-world models of what they'll be animating, all to ensure that a human smile seems natural, and a gun reload looks and feels like the real thing.

-The final touches, FX artists are in charge of all the explosions, fire, liquid, and other special effects you might expect to see in a game.
+In the final touches, FX artists are in charge of all the explosions, fire, liquid, and other special effects you might expect to see in a game.
 For many of these effects, special physics are required to be added into the game, such as water and fire mechanics.

 These elements are often what propel a video game into full immersion, with convincing FX introducing rain and weather, gunshot muzzle flash, and all the little details that bring a game alive.

 Although specialised software like Houdini FX or Maya is often used to actually create the special effects, it's important that FX artists are familiar and comfortable working in and transferring work to the industry standard game engines such as Unreal Engine and Unity.

 Any high-quality video game is incomplete without a good soundscape.
 Whether it be the sound of a gun firing, the cries of battle, believable dialogue sequences, or simply the pitter-patter of rain, audio engineers are a vital role in the game development process.

 Realistic sound effects can make or break a video game's immersion, so it's important to get it right.
 For more competitive games, good sound effects and sound design can even be vital for gameplay, allowing players to hear footsteps and know an enemy's approaches.
 To make sure you're always on top of your game, check out our articles on the best sound settings for Fortnite and best sound settings in Valorant.